Meet our Team

 Cofounder & Board Chair

 I am currently the Flight Path Coordinator for Red Wing Public Schools and also have 11 years of Special Education Teaching Experience.
 I have a Bachelor's degree in Special Education as well as a Master's degree in Educational Administration.
-I first traveled to Cambodia in 2009, when I designed and led a training in sensory disorders for the staff of House of Smiles, a daycare center for children with disabilities.
-This was likely one of the first of such trainings in the country.
-I began to recognize the discrepancy of services available to people with disabilities, despite the interest and efforts of caring and compassionate people.
-Through the trainings I have since lead in Cambodia, I have seen the positive impact they have had and I hope that through our continued efforts with DSI, we can enrich the services available to people with disabilities around the world.
+I first traveled to Cambodia in 2009, when I truly began to understand the discrepancy of services available to people with disabilities in various parts of our world, despite the interest and efforts of caring and compassionate people.
+Through the trainings I have since lead in Cambodia since that time, I have seen the positive impact they have had and I hope that through our continued efforts with DSI, we can enrich the services available to people with disabilities around the world.
 Additionally, with a diagnosis of epilepsy, I am thankful for the support and care I have access to which has further driven a personal connection to the work we are doing.

 As one of DSI’s founders, I believe that together we all can and must stand against injustice and inequality that exists in our world today.
 My educational background includes a degree in music therapy and a Masters in Special Education.
 As I grew up with a brother with multiple disabilities, spent time working with marginalized and vulnerable populations in Cambodia, taught special education in Alaska, and worked in culturally diverse situations (including with immigrant and refugee citizens), God continued to cultivate my passion and open my eyes and heart toward those with disabilities, who are all too often unseen and unheard in many parts of the world today.
 In 2017, I was selected as a U.S. delegate to attend the Global Entrepreneurship Summit in India, because of my work with DSI.
-I currently serve as a Human Rights Commissioner in Red Wing, MN and am proud to work as the volunteer Executive Director on DSI's mission and development.
+I currently also serve as a Human Rights Commissioner in Red Wing, MN, and am proud to be a part of DSI's mission and development.

 I am an IT professional with over 16 years of experience in software development, design, software architecture, as well as a variety of IT leadership roles.
 Besides my love for technology, I am also an avid outdoorsman who loves camping, hiking, and mountaineering.
 As an amputee and a disabled athlete, I am passionate about disability advocacy and empowering disabled individuals.
 This is why I am committed to helping DSI accomplish its vision and strategic objectives.
 I am honored to be a part of DSI and look forward to accomplishing our mission one individual, one program, and one country at a time.